Open a Company in Italy

 - request for benefits and funds provided by the Government;

-Are you a foreign citizen or a foreign company and do you want to incorporate a company in Italy?
+Are you a foreign citizen or a foreign company, and do you want to incorporate a company in Italy?

-You can choose different forms to do business, some of these, such as the simplified company and the start-up, allow you to get tax benefits and reductions.
+You can choose different forms to do business.
+Some of these, such as the simplified company and the start-up, allow you to get tax benefits and reductions.

-- Branch: which depends entirely on the international company and which must carry out activities strictly connected with the parent company;
+Branch: which depends entirely on the international company and which must carry out activities strictly connected with the parent company;

-- Soft-Branch: which depends entirely on the foreign company and which must carry out only preparatory or auxiliary activities to the main activity carried out abroad;
+Soft-Branch: which depends entirely on the foreign company and which must carry out only preparatory or auxiliary activities to the main activity carried out abroad;

-- Representative office: useful if the international company wishes to entertain relations of representation (e.g. product demonstration, market analysis etc.
+Representative office: useful if the international company wishes to entertain relations of representation (e.g. product demonstration, market analysis etc.

 Both in the case of persons and the case of foreign companies, the directors do not have an obligation to reside in Italy.